beanbaginc/diffx/docs/spec/sections.rst

 .. rubric:: Options

-This includes the :ref:`common options <spec-common-section-options>` along
+This supports the :ref:`common container section options
-with:
+<spec-container-section-common-options>`, along with:

 .. _spec-diffx-main-option-encoding: